danielsaidi/website_danielsaidi/collections/_posts/2018/2018-02-15-codable_magic.md

 icon:  swift
 ---

-I have finally started replacing all `NSCoding` objects in my code with `Codable`.
-This post covers things that I've learned along the way.
+I have finally started replacing all `NSCoding` objects in my code with the new `Codable` protocol.
+This article covers things that I've learned along the way.

-## Disclaimer

-The models in this post are fictional representations of a real world domain model of mine.
+The models in this article are fictional representations of a real world domain model.
 If they seem too simple or if there are bugs, it's because the code was only written for this post.

 ## Model

-Lets say that our app has `Movie` and `MovieGenre` structs that look like this:
+Lets say that we have `Movie` and `MovieGenre` structs that look like this:

 ```swift
 struct Movie {